mcshanebrendan/Emerging-Technologies/README.md

 This is a client-side implementation of the ELIZA chatbot, originally created by Joseph Weizenbaum in 1966.
 The chatbot simulates a conversation by using basic pattern-matching techniques to respond to user input.
 This project uses plain JavaScript for logic and HTML/CSS for the user interface.

+There is also a unit test for the ELIZA chatbot in the \tests folder.
+I used Jest to run the unit test that tests out the responses of the chatbot.
+I wanted to add a unit test to add additional complexity to my work and to show that I have gone ahead and considered testing for this process.The file is called eliza.test.js

 ## References for Eliza chatbot

 Weizenbaum, J. (1966).
 ELIZA—A Computer Program for the Study of Natural Language Communication Between Man and Machine.
 Communications of the ACM, 9(1), 36–45. https://doi.org/10.1145/365153.365168